Los Angeles Raiders: Postseason losses

 The team's fortunes faded after the loss.
 They made two other playoff appearances during the 1990s, and finished higher than third place only three times.
-In 1991, they got into the postseason as a wild card after a 9–7 regular season, but fell to Kansas City.
-1992 saw them drop to 7–9.
+In 1991, Los Angeles got into the postseason as a wild card after a 9–7 regular season, but fell to Kansas City.
+1992 saw the Raiders drop to 7–9.
 This period was marked by the injury of Jackson in 1991, the failure of troubled quarterback Todd Marinovich, the acrimonious departure of Marcus Allen in 1993, and the retirement of Hall of Fame defensive end Howie Long after the 1993 season, where the Raiders went 10–6 and lost to Buffalo in the divisional round of the playoffs.
 The Todd Marinovich fiasco overshadowed the Raiders' 1991 and 1992 efforts.
 Marinovich was groomed from childhood to play football; his strict upbringing led to him being called "Robo QB" in the sports press.
 He attended USC and was the 24th overall pick in the 1991 draft.
 However, he struggled on field and was cut after the 1992 season due to repeated substance abuse problems.

 Shell's five-plus-year tenure as head coach in Los Angeles was marked particularly by a bitter dispute between star running back Marcus Allen and Al Davis.
 The exact source of the friction is completely unknown but a contract dispute led Davis to refer to Allen as "a cancer on the team."
 By the late 1980s, injuries began to reduce Allen's role in the offense.
 This role was reduced further in 1987, when the Raiders drafted Bo Jackson—even though he originally decided to not play professional football in 1986 (when drafted by the Tampa Bay Buccaneers in the first round).
 By 1990, Allen had dropped to fourth on the team's depth chart, leading to resentment on the part of his teammates.
 In late 1992 Allen lashed out publicly at Davis, and accused him of trying to ruin his career.
 In 1993, Allen left to play for the rival Kansas City Chiefs.
 Shell was fired after posting a 9–7 record in the 1994 season.